Ray Charles was a legendary musician often called the "Genius,” who pioneered the genre of soul music during the 1950s.

 Of All the hundreds of songs he recorded, Ray Charles’ rendition of “America the Beautiful” remains to this day the definitive version of that song.

-And, it exceeds all others in its ability to lift our collective spirits.
+It exceeds all others in its ability to lift our collective spirits.

 Ray Charles recorded the song in 1972.
 In live performances he followed a consistent pattern, of improvisations we associate with gospel and soul music.
 He added, “I’m talkin’ about America” and “I love America, and you should too,” and “Sweet America,” all passionate accents that indelibly marked the song as a personal tribute to the country he loved so much.